 Finance costs comprise interest expense net of interest income and are significantly higher in the current quarter due default interest rates being accrued on several overdue loans.

 Taxation

-The deferred tax credit was lower in the current period and arises mainly due to property, plant & equipment timing differences for accounting and tax purposes.
+The deferred tax credit was higher in the current quarter and first six months mainly due to property, plant & equipment timing differences for accounting and tax purposes.

 Liquidity and Capital Resources